 finding inexpensive cover.

-No doubt you will drive carefully but accidents are not the only causes of claims.
+Accidents are not the only causes of claims.
 Fraud (such as "cash for crash"), theft and vandalism are all on the rise and represent a considerable portion of each premium.
 You can reduce the risk of these by:

 Fitting a dashcam.
 They are now quite reasonably priced and they can make all the difference in a blame dispute.